MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/icontabadmin-removestore.md

  _cbEntryID_

-> [in] A contagem de bytes no identificador de entrada apontado pelo parâmetro _lpEntryID_ .
+> no A contagem de bytes no identificador de entrada apontado pelo parâmetro _lpEntryID_ .

  _lpEntryID_

-> [in] Um ponteiro para o identificador de entrada do objeto a ser aberto.
+> no Um ponteiro para o identificador de entrada do objeto a ser aberto.